Lane Thomas Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The Guardians pitching staff ranks 25th in the league with a collective eight strikeouts per nine innings.

-- The Guardians have a 4.08 team ERA that ranks 11th among all league pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.94).

-- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to allow 12 home runs (0.8 per game), the fifth-fewest in baseball.

-- Plesac (0-0) gets the start for the Guardians, his third of the season.
+- The Guardians will send Bieber (1-0) out for his fourth start of the season.
+He is 1-0 with a 2.37 ERA and 14 strikeouts through 19 2/3 innings pitched.

-- The righty last appeared on Sunday against the Seattle Mariners, when he tossed seven innings, allowing two earned runs while giving up five hits.
+- The righty's last time out came on Monday against the New York Yankees, when he threw seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.